Router Interactive Installation

 Install 128T Routing Software Serial Console or

-Not all hardware has video support.
-Booting to the serial console 115200 baud is the default, and is automatically selected after 30 seconds.
+Because not all hardware has video support, booting to the serial console 115200 baud is the default, and is automatically selected after 30 seconds.
 When using the serial console, the terminal size is 80x25 - anything smaller may result in abnormal navigation behavior.

-Selecting the wrong type of console (Serial or VGA) may result in garbled characters being displayed, and if left to continue will result in an incorrect installation.
+Selecting the wrong type of console (Serial or VGA) may result in garbled characters being displayed.
+If allowed to continue it will result in an incorrect installation.
 If the wrong console is selected, reboot the target system and select the correct line for the target hardware.

 The procedure that follows here is the Interactive Install on the VGA Console.

-After the Linux installation completes, the 128T software installation begins.
-Note that this may take several minutes to complete.
+After the Linux installation completes, the SSR software installation begins.
+Note that this may take several minutes to complete (approximately 20 minutes).
 After the installation has completed, the following screen is displayed:

-Shut down the system and remove the bootable media.
-Then power the system up to complete the installation process.
+<Yes> to shut down the system.
+Remove the bootable media, then power the system up to complete the installation process.